KrAsH-CoD3/WhatsApp-Status-Checker/README.md

   - Login into [WhatsApp Web] and make sure it is completely synced with your phone (Loading messages).
   - Download [ChromeDriver] that is of the same version as your Chrome browser. goto `chrome://version/` to check your Chrome Version.
   - After this, ensure all required in the `config.py` are provided (PHONE_ID, CONTACTS and TOKEN).
 See your [WhatsApp Business Cloud API Dashboard].
-Remember the given token expires after 24hrs.
+  > **REMEMBER** THE GENERATED TOKEN EXPIRES EVERY 24HOURS.
   - Then navigate to this project folder, open `main.py`.
   - Edit `driverpath` variable to your driver path.
   - Edit `timezone` variable to your location time zone.